 On January 1, 2022, no new SIR restaurants were added (January 1, 2021 - one new SIR restaurant was added) to the Royalty Pooled Restaurants in accordance with the Partnership Agreement.
 There was a Second Incremental Adjustment done for the one new SIR restaurant added to the Royalty Pooled Restaurants on January 1, 2021 (January 1, 2020 - one).
 As consideration for this adjustment, SIR converted Class B GP Units into Class A GP Units based on the formula based on the formula defined in the Partnership Agreement.
 In addition, there was a reconversion of Class A GP units into Class B GP units for the permanent closure of five (January 1, 2021 - one) SIR restaurants during 2021.
-The net effect of these adjustments to the Royalty Pooled Restaurants was that SIR returned 679,934 Class A GP units for 679,934 Class B GP units (January 1, 2021 - SIR converted 153,201 Class B GP units into 153,201 Class A GP units) on January 1, 2022 resulting in a \$nil impact to the SIR Rights value as the Class A and B GP Units have a \$nil value (January 1, 2021 - \$nil).
+The net effect of these adjustments to the Royalty Pooled Restaurants was that SIR returned 679,934 Class A GP units for 679,934 Class B GP units (January 1, 2021 - SIR converted 153,201 Class B GP units into 153,201 Class A GP units) on January 1, 2022 and reduced the value of the SIR Rights by \$8.1 million (January 1, 2021 - \$nil impact to the SIR Rights value as the Class A and B GP Units had a \$nil value).
+As a result of the reversal of the previous impairment to the SIR Rights, the value of SIR Rights were reduced by \$8.8 million of adjustments to the Royalty Pooled Restaurants from January 1, 2021 and January 1, 2022.